 Kristen Russo has been playing handbells since the age of 17.
-She went to her first AGEHR (now Handbell Musicians of America) Festival/Conference at Niagara Falls in 1994 only a year after learning to ring.
-Kristen has rung her way around New England starting with the St. Joseph Handbell Choir in Bristol CT, to the New England Ringers in MA, to Bells of Joy in Rutland VT, and now to the Shoreline Ringers!
+She has rung her way around New England starting with the St. Joseph Handbell Choir in Bristol CT, to the New England Ringers in MA, to Bells of Joy in Rutland VT, and now to the Shoreline Ringers!
 She is also a vocalist and sings with semi-professional choirs around CT as well as with the St Joseph Adult Choir in Bristol.
-Kristen also likes to attend concerts and can frequently be found either “rocking out” at a show, reading a good book, taking a road trip, or singing in her car.
+Kristen spends her days working at Trinity Solar as a Concierge Team Lead.
 She currently lives in New Britain and directs the Asbury Methodist Church Handbell Choir in Bristol.
 Kristen has a degree in Music Education and is waiting patiently for the day when the Shoreline Ringers book their first cruise.

 Matt Sczurek has enjoyed maintaining a life full of musical interests for as long as he can remember.
 He studied piano and organ under Jean Degan and she eventually coaxed him into the handbell world in 2007.
 He rang with the St. Joseph youth and adult handbell ensembles and just began ringing with the Shoreline Ringers for his first season this year!
 Matt works as a financial paraplanner out of Meriden, CT and is currently studying to obtain his Certified Financial Planner designation.
 In his free time, he enjoys cycling, cooking and thinking of ways to help himself become a better cook.